 Our Story

-Winya supplies large-scale fit-outs for Australian Federal and State Government departments, including the ATO, Department of Defence, and Federal Courts, along with corporate clients like ANZ and CommBank.
-Through collaborations with major builders like JLL, Built, and Lendlease, Winya expands its Indigenous manufacturing employment nationwide.
-Our approach aligns with the Government's Indigenous Procurement Policy (IPP) and Reconciliation Action Plans, fostering growth in Indigenous communities.
+Winya supplies commercial furniture for large-scale fit-out projects for Australia’s State and Federal Government departments, including the ATO, Department of Defence, and Federal Courts, along with major corporate clients like ANZ and CommBank.
+Through collaborations with major builders like Built, Lendlease, Sitzler and Multiplex, Winya has been able to expand its programs nationwide.
+Our approach aligns with the Commonwealth Government's Indigenous Procurement Policy (IPP) and Corporate Reconciliation Action Plans, fostering growth in Indigenous communities.

 Winya’s commitment extends beyond furniture; we aim to set a new standard for business and social impact.
-Awarded by the United Nations for Leadership in Sustainable Development Goals (SDG), we show that corporate success and ethical responsibility are intrinsically linked.
+The only Australian company Awarded by the United Nations for Leadership in Sustainable Development Goals (SDG) for the Economic Empowerment of Indigenous Peoples, we show that corporate success and ethical responsibility are intrinsically linked.

 Modern office breakroom with wooden tables and chairs, barstools at a counter, patterned poufs, and potted plants near a kitchen area.